asuryateja/VOICEOTPBOT/README.md

 - **Initiate a Call**: Use `/call <phone_number> <service_name> <otp_digits>` to initiate a call with a specific service's text.

 - **Enter OTP**: During the call, you will be prompted to enter the OTP.

+## Disclaimer Reminder

+Please remember that this application is intended for educational purposes only.
+Use this application responsibly and adhere to the laws and regulations of your jurisdiction.
+The developer is not responsible for any misuse of this application.